-You can join the Australian Naval Institute by paying to be a full member with lots of additional benefits such as discounts on functions; the annual Australian Naval Review; and full access to everything on the website.
-See below.
+Become a member of the Australian Naval Institute and enjoy a range of opportunities and benefits including discounts on events; the biannual Australian Naval Review; and full access to everything on the website.
+(See details below.)

 Contact the Secretariat for more details:

 Phone: 02 6290 1505